If you’ve ever hoped to attend an advanced technical college in small-town Virginia, read on to find out how to get into Virginia Tech!

 Over the years, some of the school's requirements have changed.
 Keeping up to date on the latest trends with their admissions process will help get you ahead of the curve.
 Below, we’ll outline everything you need to know about how to get into Virginia Tech.

 The Virginia Tech acceptance rate was 57% for the most recent incoming class.
-In a recent admissions cycle, 25,798 applicants were admitted out of 45,241.
+Just under 27,000 students were accepted out of roughly 47,000 applicants.

 These statistics make Virginia Tech a moderately competitive school, but with a quality application and the right tips and strategies, you can gain acceptance to Virginia Tech!